cardstack/catalog-experiment/README.md

 # TODO

+0. Serialize and deserialize bundle metadata.

+1. Make a test library that has both JS and HTML entrypoints, and get to the point where the builder can build it.

+   The JS entrypoint gets built into a bundle that's locally layered in the FS so the tests (and other projects) can use it directly before it has been published to CDN.

+2. Add the test library to the test app.
+Run it in the mode where both projects are being passed into Builder.forProjects(), this gives live editing of both pieces together.

+   - this implies that when you add the library to the app, the app gets a lockfile.

+3. Also be able to run the app by itself, in which case the library bundle is not layered locally in the FS and comes directly from CDN.

-1. Pick one of builder's own deps as a good candidate library to add to sample app.
+4. Pick one of builder's own deps as a good candidate library to add to sample app.
 Implement a CLI tool that can generate our bundle for that package.
 Probably needs beginning of recipe system.

    Could put the bundle in a subdir of the monorepo or directly in s3.

-2. Write a package.json-like file in test app and add the bundle.
+5. Write a package.json-like file in test app and add the bundle.

-3. Make the builder actually consume that dependency so it's available to the app code.
+6. Make the builder actually consume that dependency so it's available to the app code.